National Museum Library

 Library holdings, collection and archive collections of the National Museum Library are available to users in our study rooms.

-- Study room in the Historical Building of The National Museum (Václavské náměstí 68, Praha 1) - books from the central library, manuscripts fragments and unique early printed books, Czech National Revival and historical chapbook prints - THE STUDY ROOM IS CLOSED DUE TO THE RELOCATION OF THE MAIN DEPOSITORY
+- Study room in the Historical Building of The National Museum (Václavské náměstí 68, Praha 1) - books from the central library, manuscripts fragments and unique early printed books, Czech National Revival and historical chapbook prints - THE STUDY ROOM IS OPENED FROM 15th SEPTEMBER 2020

 - Study Room in the Central Repository II in Terezín (Prokopa Holého 78, býv.
-Hamburská kasárna, Terezín) - for manuscripts, early printed books collection, collections of the Book Culture Department, Bohemian periodicals issued after 2000, Slovak periodicals issued up to 1992 will be available here - IN JULY AND AUGUST IS CLOSED
+Hamburská kasárna, Terezín) - for manuscripts, early printed books collection, collections of the Book Culture Department, Bohemian periodicals issued after 2000, Slovak periodicals issued up to 1992 will be available here - OPENED FROM WEDNESDAY 9th SEPTEMBER 2020

-- Study room of the Journal Department (Královská obora 56, 170 76 Praha 7) - Bohemian periodicals - newspapers and magazines, which were and are issued in Bohemia, Moravia, Silesia and Slovakia to 1992 will be available here - IN JULY AND AUGUST IS CLOSED
+- Study room of the Journal Department (Královská obora 56, 170 76 Praha 7) - Bohemian periodicals - newspapers and magazines, which were and are issued in Bohemia, Moravia, Silesia and Slovakia to 1992 will be available here - OPENED FROM THURSDAY 3rd SEPTEMBER 2020

 Staff of the department